limnetik/blender_pip/README.md

 # 🐍 Python Module Manager Plus

 **Blender Add-on for Python Package Management**
 Manage, install, remove, and export Python packages directly inside Blender.
-(Chat GPT was used for making all of this)
+(Chat GPT was used for making the modded add-on)

 ---